How hard is it to approximate the Jones polynomial?: Abstract

 \section{Abstract}

-\centerline{\textit{ Dedicated to the memory of Fran\c{c}ois Jaeger}} Freedman, Kitaev, and Wang \cite{FKW:simulation}, and later Aharonov, Jones, and Landau \cite{AJL:approx}, established a quantum algorithm to ``additively" approximate the Jones polynomial $V(L,t)$ at any principal root of unity $t$.
+\centerline{\textit{ Dedicated to the memory of Fran\c{c}ois Jaeger (1947-1997)}} Freedman, Kitaev, and Wang \cite{FKW:simulation}, and later Aharonov, Jones, and Landau \cite{AJL:approx}, established a quantum algorithm to ``additively" approximate the Jones polynomial $V(L,t)$ at any principal root of unity $t$.
 The strength of this additive approximation depends exponentially on the bridge number of the link presentation.
-Freedman, Larsen, and Wang \cite{FLW:two} established that the approximation is universal for quantum computation at a non-lattice, principal root of unity; and Aharonov and Arad \cite{AA:hardness} established a uniform version of this result.
+Freedman, Larsen, and Wang \cite{FLW:two} established that the approximation is universal for quantum computation at a non-lattice, principal root of unity.

-In this article, we show that any value-dependent approximation of the Jones polynomial at these non-lattice roots of unity is $\shP$-hard.
-If given the power to decide whether $|V(L,t)| > a$ or $|V(L,t)| < b$ for fixed constants $a > b > 0$, there is a polynomial-time algorithm to exactly count the solutions to arbitrary combinatorial equations.
-In our argument, the result follows fairly directly from the universality result and Aaronson's theorem that $\PostBQP = \PP$ \cite{Aaronson:post}.
+We show that any value-distinguishing approximation of the Jones polynomial at these non-lattice roots of unity is $\shP$-hard.
+Given the power to decide whether $|V(L,t)| < a$ or $|V(L,t)| > b$ for fixed constants $0 < a < b$, there is a polynomial-time algorithm to exactly count the solutions to arbitrary combinatorial equations.
+Our result is a mutual corollary of the universality of the Jones polynomial, and Aaronson's theorem that $\PostBQP = \PP$ \cite{Aaronson:post}.

+Using similar methods, we find a range of values $T(G,x,y)$ of the Tutte polynomial such that for any $c > 1$, $T(G,x,y)$ is $\shP$-hard to approximate within a factor of $c$ even for planar graphs $G$.